scemino/nscumm/README.md

 NSCUMM
 ======

-Quick and dirty .NET port of the SCUMM engine version 1 to 8 of the project scummvm.
+Quick and dirty .NET port of the SCUMM engine  (all versions) of the project scummvm.

 Quick start
 -----------